Learning that sticks

 9-12

-Internships & real-world partnerships
+Internships & real-world learning

 In high school, students take applied learning even further.
 Each year, they complete a one-week internship aligned with their personal goals—whether shadowing engineers at a tech firm, assisting in a university research lab, or collaborating with a local nonprofit on a community initiative.